How to run an evaluation and view the results

 This feature is in Public Preview.

-To run an evaluation, you must specify an evaluation set.
-An evaluation set is a set of typical requests that a user would make to your agentic application.
-The evaluation set can also include the expected output for each input request.
+To use Agent Evaluation during app development, you must specify an evaluation set.
+An evaluation set is a set of typical requests that a user would make to your application.
+The evaluation set can also include the expected response (ground truth) for each input request.
+If the expected response is provided, Agent Evaluation can compute additional quality metrics, such as correctness and context sufficiency.
 The purpose of the evaluation set is to help you measure and predict the performance of your agentic application by testing it on representative questions.

-For more information about evaluation sets, including the required schema, see Evaluation sets.
+For more information about evaluation sets, see Evaluation sets.
+For the required schema, see Agent Evaluation input schema.

-To begin evaluation, you use the mlflow.evaluate() method from the MLflow API. mlflow.evaluate() computes quality, latency, and cost metrics for each input in the evaluation set and also computes aggregate metrics across all inputs.
-These metrics are also referred to as the evaluation results.
+To begin evaluation, you use the mlflow.evaluate() method from the MLflow API. mlflow.evaluate() computes quality assessments along with latency and cost metrics for each input in the evaluation set, and also aggregates these results across all inputs.
+These results are also referred to as the evaluation results.
 The following code shows an example of calling mlflow.evaluate():

 %pip install databricks-agents